ramiy/Charitable/readme.txt

 == Changelog ==

+= 1.3.1 =
+* **APOLOGIES**: 1.3.0 introduced a couple of bugs that we failed to pick up on before releasing the update.
+We have fixed those bugs now and are working on improving the process around how we push out updates, to avoid issues like this in the future.
+* Removes leftover testing code that prevented campaigns from being created or edited.
+* Format the donation amount so that PayPal can understand it (PayPal doesn't like amounts with more than two decimal places).
+[See issue](https://github.com/Charitable/Charitable/issues/102)
+* Prevent PHP notice when making a donation.
+[See issue](https://github.com/Charitable/Charitable/issues/100)
+* Fixes a bug that prevented the Donate widget from working as expected.

 = 1.3.0 =
 * **THANK YOU**: A massive thank you to the following contributors who have contributed to Charitable 1.3: [@helgatheviking](https://github.com/helgatheviking), [@rafecolton](https://github.com/rafecolton), [@ciegovolador](https://github.com/ciegovolador), [@ElStupid](https://github.com/ElStupid) and [@altatof](httsp://github.com/altatof).
 * NEW: Export donations to CSV via the WordPress dashboard.
 Go to Charitable > Donations and click on the Export button to generate your report.